Contexter/FountainAI/episodes/episode4.md

 By following these steps, we ensured that our implementation adheres to the OpenAPI specification and that our tests validate the functionality.
 Additionally, we integrated these tests into our CI/CD pipeline, ensuring a reliable and automated deployment process.

 Stay tuned for the next episodes, where we will continue to build upon this foundation, implementing more complex features and further refining our development process.

----

-**Next Episode Suggestion:**
-### Episode 5: Enhancing the Vapor Application with Authentication and Authorization

-In the next episode, we will implement authentication and authorization for the FountainAI application.
-We will ensure that only authenticated users can access certain endpoints and that users have appropriate permissions for their actions.
-This will involve integrating JWT (JSON Web Tokens) for secure authentication and setting up role-based access control (RBAC).

----

-**Expected Outcome:**

-By the end of Episode 5, you will have a secure API with authentication and authorization mechanisms in place, ensuring that only authorized users can access and modify resources.

----